Class Schedule

 • Define and develop the core oversights, roles, and functions of a clinical supervisor

-• Identify and develop the best practices in supervision beyond theoretical orientations.
+Identify and develop the best practices in supervision: Developmental, Competency-focused, Theoretical Orientation-Based, and Psychodynamic.

 Crisis intervention can be one of the most anxiety producing tasks that a clinician is asked to face, with training often happening on the job through sheer exposure.
 This workshop will offer a technology of crisis intervention compiled from the study of multiple evidence-based models, to give clinicians confidence and competence in navigating difficult situations.
 In this workshop, clinicians will learn about different types of crisis intervention, as well as the tasks, techniques, and steps necessary to aid clients in any type of crisis they may be experiencing.
 In addition to new theories, clinicians will also be able to practices the techniques and steps necessary to turn moments of distress to moments of opportunity.